tetronoz/misc-scripts/README.md

-hitrack_check_bs4.py and hitrack_check_lxml.py
+hitrack_check_bs4.py and hitrack_check_lxml.py<br>
 These two scripts do exectly the same: connect to your local Hitrack server, search for a storage arrays' name that matches any in the globalArrays list and display its status.
-The only difference is that the former uses BeautifulSoup whilsts the latter lxml library to parse html.
+The only difference is that the former uses BeautifulSoup whilsts the latter lxml library to parse html.<p>

-hdbsql2mysqlfix.py
+hdbsql2mysqlfix.py<br>
-A simple script I used during the migration of OpenFire from HSQLDB to MySQL and had to convert UPPER CASED names of the tables into a camle back format.
+A simple script I used during the migration of OpenFire from HSQLDB to MySQL and had to convert UPPER CASED names of the tables into a camle back format.<p>
+delete_emcsg.py<br>
+Quick and dirty way to generate EMC SYM CLI commands in the right order to remove a storage group.
+TDEVs are left intact and you will need to delete them separately.